Deportation Fears Prompt Immigrants To Cancel Food Stamps

 Many economists disagree that's the case, but there are those within the administration who are concerned about immigrants' use of government aid.
 In January, a draft White House executive order was leaked that proposes new limits on the use of public benefits by those seeking citizenship.

-The order hasn't been signed, and might never be signed.
-But Marco Liu, director of advocacy and outreach for the Community Food Bank of Southern Arizona, says the draft order and stepped up immigration enforcement make it difficult to convince noncitizens that they should continue to apply for the benefits they need.
+The order hasn't been signed, and it might never be signed.
+But Marco Liu, director of advocacy and outreach for the Community Food Bank of Southern Arizona, says the draft order and stepped-up immigration enforcement make it difficult to convince noncitizens that they should continue to apply for the benefits they need.

 "That's the sensitive and tricky part, because honestly, if I were in their shoes, I might be just as apprehensive," says Liu.